 There are variations between the policy language and benefits between the many companies that offer Long-Term Care Insurance; however, the primary features and benefit choices are comparable from company to company.
 Premiums and underwriting criteria vary dramatically between insurance companies.

 When comparing long-term care insurance, you should recognize the differences between John Hancock and other companies.
-John Hancock no longer offers traditional Long-Term Care Insurance.
-However, John Hancock administers the Federal Long-Term Care Insurance plan.
-In addition, John Hancock offers a hybrid policy that provides both life insurance and a benefit for long-term care.
+John Hancock administers the Federal Long-Term Care Insurance plan and offers riders on their life insurance with an accelerated deather benefit for long-term health care.

 The federal plan only offers a daily benefit to pay for your future care.
 Most companies offer monthly benefits, which is vital because of how care at home is delivered.

-The federal plan does not offer shared benefits for spouses/partners, nor does it provide spousal discounts.
+The federal plan does not offer shared benefits for spouses/partners or provide spousal discounts.

 John Hancock/Federal Employee LTC Plan Features and Benefits: